Frequently Asked Questions

 Question: Can medications I’m taking for TMJ problems cause ear ringing?

 Answer: One cause of tinnitus can be medications.
 Over 200 different drugs can cause ear ringing, including aspirin – especially when taken in high doses.
-The American Tinnitus Association has printed a list of medications which can cause tinnitus.
+If you are taking any medications, you may want to discuss this with your physician.